ZhaopingJJXie/Battleship/README.md

 # Battleship
-this is an exercise from Java coding course "doftware development fundamentals"
+this is an exercise from Java coding course "software development fundamentals"